nhsy-hcp/learn-vault-secrets-operator/README.md

 VAULT_TOKEN=<root-token>
 ```

-This file is automatically created and populated by `task init:vault` and is excluded from git.
+This file is automatically created and populated by `task init:vault`.

-## Security Notes
+## Additional Notes

-- All Vault initialization keys are stored in `vault-init.json` (excluded from git)
+- All Vault initialization keys are stored in `vault-init.json`
 - Root token is automatically added to `.env` file
 - JWT token reviewer uses long-lived service account token for cluster persistence
-- Never commit `.env` or `vault-init.json` files
-- Use appropriate RBAC policies in production environments
 - Rotate secrets regularly using `task rotate:static-secret`

 ## License